zsiki/ls/doc/source/usersguide.rst

 The plugin uses standard QGIS data sets, only the name of them is plugin specific and there are obligatory columns in these data sets.
-QGIS project files can also be used to save your working environment.
+QGIS project files can also be used to save and reload your working environment.

 1.4.1 Coordinate lists
 ++++++++++++++++++++++

 Most of the cases you need an open coordinate list to have known points for the calculations and to store calculated coordinates into.
+The coordinate list is a QGIS point vector layer with specific columns.
+All point coordinates in a coordinate list have to be in the same Coordinate Refference System (CRS).
 The name of the coordinate lists must start with *coord\_* and have to contain some obligatory columns (column names and types are mandatory):